The number of GPIOs on the Arduino can sometimes feel a bit limited.

 The advantage of having configurable address lines is you can address up to eight MCP23017 IO Expander.

-3) What is MCP23017?
+What is the MCP23017?

 MCP23017 is an IO expander.
 It supports an I2C interface.
 MCP23017 has 16 GPIOs.
 You can configure each GPIO as either an input or an output.